klaudiosinani/singlie/contributing.md

-# Contributing to Singly
+# Contributing to Singlie

-Thank you for taking the time to contribute to Singly!
+Thank you for taking the time to contribute to Singlie!

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.